PeterWinzell/GDP-melco/report/report.md

 		"timestamp": <DOMTimeStamp>
 	}
 ```
-*Example 1, get request and response*
+*Example 2, get request and response*
 <br>

-The Vehicle Signal Specification[[4]](https://github.com/GENIVI/vehicle_signal_specification) is used to expose signals, below we have an example signal tree.
-We will expose a limited number of signals in this reference implementation.

 The above example shows how a client would request to read the RPM signal and how that would be returned to the client.
 The basic server design is to spawn an independent thread through a thread pool mechanism for each client request.
 The following requests are defined in the specification: GET,SET,GETVSS,SUBSCRIBE, UNSUBSCRIBE, UNSUBSCRIBEALL, AUTHORIZE.
 The thread design will allow a request to run independently of any other client requests.
 Communication between threads is handled using the Qt signal and slot mechanism[[5]](http://doc.qt.io/qt-4.8/signalsandslots.html): for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.